ncbi/CF-random_software/README.md

 PDB1: 2oug_C.pdb <br>
 PDB2: 6c6s_D.pdb <br>
 MSA: 2oug_C-search/0.a3m (MSA file should be in a folder) <br>
+range_fs_pairs_all.txt (This file is required for reading the fold-switching region in refernece and predicted structures.
+Users should check the region before running this mode.) <br>

 * Generated output files: